What do great UX and brand trust have in common?

 Secondly, good UX and consumer trust are both invisible.
 When they’re present, the user doesn’t actively notice.
 As soon as they’re missing, however, the user becomes all too painfully aware.

-Thirdly, both UX and trust mean big things for the bottom line.
+Thirdly, both UX and brand trust mean big things for the bottom line.
 Over the last ten years, design-driven businesses have outperformed the stock market by an astounding 228%.
 Meanwhile, the top 15 most-trusted Fortune 100 brands outperformed the 15 least-trusted brands by 26%.

 And now for the bad news: consumer trust is at an all-time low.
-Given how critical trust is to a brand’s success, this needs to be fixed - and fast.
+Given how critical trust is to a brand’s success, this needs to be fixed— and fast.
 Let’s take a look at how UX design can aid data transparency and rebuild brand trust.

-What is Data Transparency?
+What is data transparency?

-Nathan Kinch, co-founder of Greater Than Experience and author of Designing for Trust: The Data Transparency Playbook, believes that “data transparency has the single most significant impact on a brand’s ability to earn trust.”
+Nathan Kinch, co-founder of Greater Than X and author of Designing for Trust: The Data Transparency Playbook, believes that “data transparency has the single most significant impact on a brand’s ability to earn trust.”

 As brands become more and more data-driven, one of the biggest challenges when it comes to building trust is getting the user to part with their data.
-Understandably, consumers are extremely protective of their personal data - and the only way for brands to overcome this is through transparency.
+Understandably, consumers are extremely protective of their personal data—and the only way for brands to overcome this is through transparency.

 Data transparency is a simple yet powerful concept.
 It means being honest and upfront about what happens to the user’s data once they hand it over.
 Consumers want to know exactly how a brand intends to process their data, who else will have access to it and, ultimately, how this data exchange will improve their own experience.